Network activity¶

 )

-creating network parameter file from template /home/bgmeulem/Documents/in_silico_framework/getting_started/example_data/functional_constraints/ongoing_activity/ongoing_activity_celltype_template_exc_conductances_fitted.param
+creating network parameter file from template /gpfs/soma_fs/scratch/meulemeester/project_src/in_silico_framework/getting_started/example_data/functional_constraints/ongoing_activity/ongoing_activity_celltype_template_exc_conductances_fitted.param

 Let’s also generate parameterfiles for surround whisker stimuli!
+These will be used in the next tutorial to run multi-scale simulations.

 [31]: